 Place the sensors somewhere in the switchgear where an arc-flash might occur and where they are not overly obscured by other equipment.
 When an arc flash occurs, it is not a point source of light, but the plasma created by the event is a very large and extremely bright light source (>1,000,000 lux) that will fill up the entire area.
-For additional details on sensor selection and placement guidelines, please refer to the SEL application guide "Using the SEL-751 and SEL-751A for Arc-Flash Detection," available at selinc.com.
+For additional details on sensor selection and placement guidelines, please refer to the SEL application guide "Using SEL Relays for Arc-Flash Detection," available at selinc.com.